Harris Mayer: Orion Project and later work

 In 1958, Mayer was hired as a consultant on the Orion Project.
-His contribution included working with Freeman Dyson and Rosenbluth to help estimate the opacity of the propellant and its effect on the propellants potential power.
+His contribution included working with Freeman Dyson and Rosenbluth to help estimate the opacity of the propellant and its effect on the propellant's potential power.

 Later in his career, Mayer studied how space tethers could be used for propulsion in space similar to gravity assists but with objects without a significant gravitational pull.

-Personal life
+Death

-Mayer turned 100 in February 2021.
+Harris Mayer died on September 17, 2023, at the age of 102.